toomanycats/toomanycats.github.io/_posts/2016-07-07-First_Post.md

 rake post["New Blog: First Post"]
 {% endhighlight %}

+## Serving the blog locally
+To use the automatic sitemap generator and other features, setting the `_config.yml` file's `url` key is important and probably just the right thing to do in general.

+This makes testing out the rendering on my laptop require a second config file where the `url` is set to `127.0.0.1:4000` or leaving it blank.
+I followed SO advice linked [here](http://stackoverflow.com/questions/27386169/change-site-url-to-localhost-during-jekyll-local-development)

 ## Why Jekyll
 I chose to use Jekyll for a few reasons